-The timeline for the Thirteenth ASC is provided in Table 1.
-The timeline is designed to give ASC Teams time to design and build their snowplow vehicles culminating with the competition week held at Dunwoody College of Technology on January 2023.
+The timeline for the Fourteenth ASC is provided in Table 1.
+The timeline is designed to give ASC Teams time to design and build their snowplow vehicles culminating with the competition week held at Dunwoody College of Technology in January 2024.